harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ## SERMs

 The question is often asked among the anabolic steroid using community: Clomid or Nolvadex?
 Which one for PCT?
 But there are also relatively newer SERMs as well.
-Toremifene (Torem) &amp; Raloxifene (Ralox).
+Toremifene (Torem) & Raloxifene (Ralox).

-First of all, we will look at the two main SERMs people use for PCT -- Nolvadex &amp; Clomid.
+First of all, we will look at the two main SERMs people use for PCT -- Nolvadex & Clomid.
 Nolvadex on a mg for mg basis is far more effective than Clomid in stimulating endogenous Testosterone production, as well as being a more cost-effective choice than Clomid itself.

 Studies have demonstrated that 150mg of Clomid (Clomiphene Citrate) administered daily raised endogenous Testosterone levels of 10 healthy males by approximately 150%, while incidentally, 20 mg of Nolvadex (Tamoxifen Citrate) daily raised endogenous Testosterone levels by the same amount.^(11) It is very evident here that Clomid is very effective for this purpose, but Nolvadex seems to be a more cost-effective choice seeing as though it is more effective than Clomid when compared mg for mg.
 In the same study, they directly examined the effects of Nolva and Clomid on the pituitary.
 They infused the men with 100mcg of GnRH and then measured LH output from the pituitary.